Introduction to the Online Database of Historical Viols

 - the maker's name, where the instrument was made, and when;

 - its current location and ownership; and

 - the number of strings it has (now), its body length, and the vibrating length of its strings.

 The order in which these fields appear—both in the "Choose Fields" box (reading down each column) and in a list of search results (reading each line from left to right)—begins with the basics of Who/What/When/Where before turning to questions of "What does it look like, and how big is it?"
 These are followed by citations to published descriptions, photographs, and recordings of the instrument, and then by a catch-all field containing comments on any and all points of interest known but not specifically indexed elsewhere.
 At the end are found two fields that allow the user to distinguish between privately and institutionally owned viols, and to identify those that have been sold at auction over the past four decades.

 An empty data field means that no information is currently available about that aspect of the instrument.
 For a complete list of the fields used and the conventions or limitations relevant to each, click here.

-Once a list of instruments has been sought and found, any of the data fields–whether visible at the moment or not–can be used to sort the results, based on up to four criteria in any desired order of priority.
+Once a list of instruments has been sought and found, any of the data fields—whether visible at the moment or not—can be used to sort the results, based on up to four criteria in any desired order of priority.
 As usual with databases, records with no information in a given field chosen for sorting appear in the resulting list before those that do contain data.
-It may also be worth noting that any subsequent searches will automatically be sorted according to the criteria selected previously, unless a change is deliberately made.
+Note that in this case any subsequent searches will automatically be sorted according to the criteria selected previously, unless a change is deliberately made.

 This opens a new window with a layout designed to present the data both logically and compactly.